 Public schools in Bucharest

-The quality of public education in Romania can vary from school to school, but in general, large cities such as Bucharest usually have better quality public schools with the most resources.
+Public schools in Bucharest can vary in quality from school to school, but in general, large cities such as Bucharest usually have better quality public schools with the most resources.
+Urban schools significantly outperform those in rural areas, with better equipment, staffing, educational programmes, and learning resources, thanks to ongoing EU-funded infrastructure improvements.

-For expat families with children young enough to learn a new language and who plan to stay long-term, public schooling is an ideal way to mix with locals and integrate into Romanian culture.
-On the other hand, expats in Romania for an assignment with a limited term or who have children in their teens generally find international schools a much simpler and more practical option.
+If you have children young enough to learn a new language and plan to stay long-term, public schooling is an ideal way to mix with locals and integrate into Romanian culture.
+On the other hand, expats in Romania who are working on an assignment for a limited term or have children in their teens generally find international schools a much simpler and more practical option.

 Private and international schools in Bucharest

 Since the early 1990s, many private schools in Romania have opened and flourished.
-Private schools in Romania are available from kindergarten to high school, and expats can typically find the widest variety in Bucharest, the capital.
+Private schools in Romania are available from kindergarten to high school, and you can typically find the widest selection in Bucharest, the capital, with over 20 international schools to choose from.
 These schools adopt modern approaches to education and charge fees, which can be expensive.

 Private schools that offer the curriculum of another country, or a global curriculum, such as the International Baccalaureate, are known as international schools.